mCRL2org/mCRL2/doc/sphinx/source/user_manual/index.rst

 .. note::

    The new 2017 release is now available.
-Previous releases can also still be found under the download page.
+Previous releases can still be found via the download page.

 .. note::